 - collaborations of architects and planners or others toward the implementation of new projects

 - preparation of public education projects; or research and writing on a specific topic

 Meet our 2018 VEB Fellow, Jennifer Wright!

 Jennifer Wright, AIA, is using the award to establish and sustain a series of construction workshops for women in the profession of architecture.
-Wright’s experience as an architect, writer, Chair of AIA Portland Committee on Equity, Diversity & Inclusion and dedication to research on the need for construction education for women in architecture has made her a phenomenal candidate for this work.
+Wright’s experience as an architect, writer, Chair of AIA Portland Committee on Equity, Diversity & Inclusion and dedication to research on the need for construction education for women in architecture makes her a phenomenal candidate for this work.

 An excerpt from Wright’s proposal, “Currently statistics show women comprise approximately 10% of the construction workforce nationally.
 At a more granular level, on building sites themselves, it is estimated that 99% of workers are men.
 The probability is much higher that male students entering into architecture school have worked on a construction site and have a head start over their female counterparts on the mechanics of building.
 While the design/build curriculum has benefited both male and female students with the prospect of bridging the gap between architects and builders; there is little opportunity, once in the profession, to advance one’s construction education.”

 Eligibility for the Fellowship is flexible.
 Favorable emphasis will be given to applicants who are licensed architects with practices based in Oregon and who are at a point of inflection in their career.
 A strong emphasis will be on experienced professionals in architecture and directly related fields.
 The intention of the Fellowship is to provide time for creativity, reflection and a pursuit of deeper understanding of ideas that will result in lasting value to the applicant, the profession and the greater community.